The Ultimate Guide to Credit Card Travel Rewards | Part 5

 Marriott International Bonvoy

-The Marriott group of hotels is the third-largest chain in the world.
+The Marriott group of hotels is one of the largest chains in the world.
 It has a brand for every hotel category across the world, from motels to top-end luxury accommodations.

 However, despite having far more properties than Hyatt, we’re mentioning it second because the Bonvoy loyalty program was significantly devalued in 2019.